clutariomark/neuralnetwork/README.md

-# A Simple Artifical Neural Netowrk implemented in C
+# A Simple Artifical Neural Network implemented in C